16 Top LMS Features for Successful Employee Training in 2026

 • Compliance with relevant data privacy regulations (like GDPR or CCPA)

-• Learners: Employees can access training content quickly and securely without juggling multiple passwords.
+• Learners: Guarantees access to training content quickly and securely

 Surveys within an LMS give learners a voice, which helps improve the learning experience.
 They give you direct insights into what’s working and what’s not.